-Who doesn’t love corn on the cob?
-Frozen corn and canned corn just can’t compare to the sweet, juicy, pop when you bite ’em, kernels, that are so readily available during the summer months.
 I grew up on corn that was just shucked and plopped in a big pot of water, cooked, then topped with butter, salt and pepper.
-Pretty standard.
-Nothing wrong with tradition.
-But if you want to take your corn on the cob to the next level, give this Grilled Corn with Chile Butter, Lime & Queso Fresco recipe a try!
+Pretty standard, nothing wrong with tradition.
+If you want to take your corn on the cob to the next level, give this Grilled Corn with Chile Butter, Lime & Queso Fresco recipe a try!

 Grilling corn is so delicious!
 And so easy.
 You might think you have to soak the husks before grilling corn but you don’t have to do it that way.
 I just remove the husks and silk just as if I was going to plop them in water, but instead, spray them with a bit of Pam or brush lightly with oil and put them on the grill.
 They don’t take long to cook, only about 10 minutes, depending how hot your grill is.
 What your looking for is nice grill marks all around, keep turning them so they don’t get over charred.